dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 While the empty PDF trick works great, here are some alternatives to consider:

 1. **Restructure Your Flow**
-   - Can you make the file truly optional?
+   - Can you split into separate flows?
    - Is there a different approach possible?
    - Could the requirement be changed?